Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 • Sinking foods: Algae wafers, bottom-feeder tablets

 Despite being blind, they find food with remarkable speed using their enhanced sense of smell and taste.
 You’ll notice they locate food almost as quickly as sighted fish, sometimes faster.
 Feed two to three times daily in moderate amounts.
-Be aware that they tend to overeat if given the opportunity, so don’t be too generous with portions.
+Be aware that they will overeat if given the opportunity, so don’t be too generous with portions.

 Breeding & Reproduction